yan-s-h/yan-s-h/README.md

 <!--💬 Let's connect and learn together!
 Feel free to reach out for collaboration, coding discussions, or just to share your favorite tech discoveries.
 You can find me on [LinkedIn](https://www.linkedin.com/in/your-profile) too.-->

-🎯 My goal: To keep coding, keep learning, and eventually secure a position as a Front-End Web Developer.
+🎯 My goal: To keep coding, keep learning, and eventually secure a position as a Front-End Web Developer.-->

 <!--
 **yan-s-h/yan-s-h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.